bimdata/javascript-api-client/docs/CollaborationApi.md

 Delete a user from a group

-Delete a user from a group.
-Must be an admin of the project Required scopes: org:manage
+Delete a userproject from a group.
+Id is the userproject_id.
+Must be an admin of the project.
+Required scopes: org:manage

 ### Example